minetest-mods/towercrane/README.md

   **Hint:** The protection area of the crane will also be removed.
   In order to protect your building again, you have to use the normal chat commands.

-## To Do:
-- output the crane hook coordinates in the HUD relative to a predefined reference position

 ## Dependencies
 default